13 Oct 8 Proven Strategies for Great Digital learning Implementations

 • Discussion groups

-In what ways can you blend your online learning program with offline activities?
+In what ways can you blend your automated coaching program with offline activities?

 6. Create a clear link between your program and your business strategy